isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-05-Simplified-Insolvency-Programme.md

     iv. <u>Relationship with a Court-ordered winding up</u>: A company in the simplified winding up programme, if subsequently viewed as unsuitable for the programme, may be placed into a Court-ordered winding up (i.e. existing “non-simplified” process) on the application of the Official Receiver or an interested party.

 {:start="7"}
 7. To qualify for the Simplified Insolvency Programme, MSCs must meet certain specified eligibility criteria.
 The eligibility criteria will filter cases that are unsuitable for the streamlined and expedited insolvency proceedings.
-The eligibility criteria will include amongst others, limits on the aggregate total liabilities of the company, the number of creditors and employees, and the amount and value of realisable assets in winding up<a href="#fn1" id="ref3">3</a></sup>.
+The eligibility criteria will include amongst others, limits on the aggregate total liabilities of the company, the number of creditors and employees, and the amount and value of realisable assets in winding up<sup><a href="#fn3" id="ref3">3</a></sup>.

 {:start="8"}
 8. The programme will be available for a period of 6 months from the commencement of the proposed legislation.
 This application period may be extended for a period determined by the Minister.
 The programme will be administered by the Official Receiver, who may assign private insolvency practitioners to administer the cases accepted into simplified debt restructuring and simplified winding up.
 There will be a co-payment component for applicant companies under the programme.